SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

 In a *python* command line (or script), invoke the following class to open your :program:`Smilei` simulation.
-Note that several simulations can be opened at once, as long as they correspond to several :ref:`restarts <DumpAndRestart>` of the same simulation.
+Note that several simulations can be opened at once, as long as they correspond to several :ref:`restarts <Checkpoints>` of the same simulation.

 .. py:class:: Smilei(results_path, show=True)